vskaush2/AxisFootballMods/README.md

 - Create a new virtual environment running the latest version of Python.
 - Enter "pip3 install -r requirements.txt" in Command Prompt/Terminal to install all project requirements and dependencies.
 - Enter "jupyter notebook" in Command Prompt/Terminal.
-- Click on the "AxisFootballMods.ipynb" file on the Jupyter Server.
+- Click on the "AxisFootballModsDemo.ipynb" file on the Jupyter Server.
 - Run each code cell.

 In order for the mods to take effect in the game: